 In order to ensure that investee companies follow good governance practices, the Sub-fund aims to exclude any company which is flagged by any of the Ten Principles of the UNGC from its investment universe.
 The UNGC is a corporate sustainability initiative with the aim to create a global movement of sustainable companies and stakeholders to create a better world.
 The Ten Principles of the UNGC are derived from: The Universal Declaration of Human Rights, the ILO's Declaration on Fundamental Principles and Rights at Work, the Rio Declaration on Environment and Development, and the UN Connection against Corruption.

-The Investment Manager may seek to engage with an investee company on these matters.
-Ultimately, if the Investment Manager is not satisfied that an investee company follows good corporate governance practices, it will divest from the investee company.
+Ultimately, if the Sub-Investment Manager is not satisfied that an investee company follows good corporate governance practices, it will divest from the investee company.